go-kratos/go-kratos.dev/src/content/docs/blades/agent-patterns/04-handoff-agents.md

 #### routes

 - Type: `map[string]string`
-- Function: Stores the routing information table, describing the name and description corresponding to each agent.
+- Function: Stores the routing information table, describing the name and description of each agent.

-Parameters that can be passed:
+Available parameters:
 ```go
 routes = map[string]string{
     "math_agent": "You provide help with math problems.
 Explain your reasoning at each step and include examples.",